What is Conformity Assessment?

 NEMA Position on Conformity Assessment

-The CASC collaborates with NEMA sections in proposing and implementing strategies and tactical programs that meet NEMA member company needs as well as the NEMA approved conformity assessment policies and strategies as directed by the NEMA Standards and Conformity Assessment Policy Committee (SCAPC).
+These committees collaborate with NEMA sections in proposing and implementing strategies and tactical programs that meet NEMA Member company needs as well as the NEMA approved conformity assessment policies and strategies as directed by the NEMA Standards and Conformity Assessment Policy Committee (SCAPC).

-The CASC coordinates with the IRSC, the NEMA Codes and Standards Committee and appropriate committees responsible for trade and government affairs.
-Of particular concern is the domestic and international impact of conformity assessment practices and their potential effect on market access for NEMA member products.
+Activities also include coordination between the IRSC, the NEMA Codes and Standards Committee and appropriate committees responsible for trade and government affairs.
+Of particular concern is the domestic and international impact of conformity assessment practices and their potential effect on market access for NEMA Member products.

-The CASC monitors developments of domestic testing schemes such as the Occupational Safety and Health Administration (OSHA) Nationally Recognized Testing Laboratories (NRTL) Program and international product certification and recognition programs and keeps NEMA Sections informed regarding conformity assessment initiatives.
+The NEMA C&S committee monitors developments of domestic testing schemes such as the Occupational Safety and Health Administration (OSHA) Nationally Recognized Testing Laboratories (NRTL) Program while international product certification and recognition programs are under the purview of the NEMA IRSC.
+Both keep NEMA Sections informed regarding conformity assessment initiatives.”

 IECEE CB Scheme

-NEMA provides the Secretariat to the U.S. National Committee of the IECEx (USNC/IECEx) and is the point of contact for U.S. applications for recognition as an Accepted Certification Body (ACB) under the IECEx Scheme.
-Details on the Scheme are found on the NEMA website.
+NEMA provides the Secretariat to the U.S. National Committee for the IECEx (USNC/IECEx) and is the point of contact for U.S. applications for recognition as an Approved IECEx Certification Body (ExCB) and Testing Laboratory (ExTL) under the IECEx System.
+Details on the scheme are found on the NEMA website by clicking

 International Laboratory Accreditation Cooperation (ILAC)

-ILAC is an organization of 69 national testing and calibration laboratory accreditation bodies from 50 countries who have signed a memorandum of understanding to cooperate towards mutual recognition of each other’s accreditation programs.
+ILAC is an organization of 69 national testing and calibration laboratory accreditation bodies from 50 countries who have signed a memorandum of understanding to cooperate toward mutual recognition of each other’s accreditation programs.

 The intent is to ensure equivalency of laboratory accreditations to the requirements of ISO/IEC 17025 and the operations of the accreditation bodies per the requirements of ISO/IEC Guide 58.
 ILAC has overseen the signing of agreements among national accreditation bodies recognized by regional cooperations such as the: